koutto/jok3r/README.rst

 ============
 Installation
 ============
-**The recommended way to use Jok3r is inside a Docker container so you will not have to worry about dependencies issues and installing the various hacking tools of the toolbox.**
+**IMPORTANT: The recommended way to use Jok3r is by pulling the Docker Image so you will not have to worry about dependencies issues and installing the various hacking tools of the toolbox.
+Everything is tested from the Docker container available on Docker Hub !**

 .. image:: https://raw.githubusercontent.com/koutto/jok3r/master/pictures/docker-logo.png